utelecon/utelecon.github.io/src/pages/en/articles/copyright/educational-use-examples.md

 In addition, concerning the form of use, there is a high possibility of unreasonable prejudice to the interests of the copyright owners in the following cases.

 - Using different parts of the same work in each session, such as reading one chapter of a book at a time, resulting in a large portion of the work being used in that class
-- Providing entire copies of literature that is not covered in class but that students may find helpful.
+- Providing entire copies of literature that is not covered in class but that students may find helpful

 ##### (3) Art Works, Photographs, Etc.